sedteam/Seditio/README.md

 <h2>License</h2>

-<p>Seditio is free software; you can redistribute it and/or modify it under the terms of the 3-clause BSD License (or New-BSD)
+<p>Seditio is free software; you can redistribute it and/or modify it under the terms
-as published by Regents of the University of California.</p>
+of the BSD 3-Clause License ("BSD New" or "BSD Simplified") as published by Regents of the University of California.</p>

-<p>BSD 3-clause License</p>
+<p><a href="https://github.com/sedteam/Seditio/blob/master/LICENSE">BSD 3-Clause License</a></p>